quantinium03/Guide-to-install-Arch-Linux/Softwares/basic-packages.md

 $ sudo pacman -S zenity ffmpeg4.4
 ~~~
 If you wanna use third-party clients to use spotify check [wiki](https://wiki.archlinux.org/title/spotify).
 I have only used [spotify-tui](https://github.com/Rigellute/spotify-tui). its really cool. **You'll need spotify premium accounts to use the third party clients**.
+If you looking for more multimedia utilities. go to the [wiki](https://wiki.archlinux.org/title/List_of_applications/Multimedia)